vectorsigmaissomewhere/Day-2-Responsibe-Blog-Layout/README.md

 Moving towards Day 3 which is Project number 3

-If I got more time I will fik the bug
+If I got more time I will fix the css bug

 My css file from line number 400(I don't know the exact number of line).
 It is not working